 -Please, if you are nursing or pumping, avoid coffee the morning of your session.
 It can make for a very restless baby.

--I keep the studio very warm (80-82 degrees) since a newborn baby cannot regulate their body temperature like we can.
+-I keep the studio very warm (80-82 degrees) (72 for wrapped sessions) since a newborn baby cannot regulate his/her body temperature like we can.
 So please dress comfortably.
-I do usually get photos with the parents (waist up) at the beginning of the session, so be ready for that.
+I do usually get photos with the parents in a non-wrapped session (waist up) at the beginning of the session, so be ready for that.
 (Neutral colors look best on parents and siblings: creams, whites, or even black.
 Moms, simple tank tops/tube tops or dresses look really great in black, cream, or white.
 Sleeves can distract from the baby.
 Please avoid patterns, prints and stripes.
-For dads, a simple t. shirt is best in a color that matches mom’s.
-Older brothers look cute in jeans and no shirt or a white t. shirt while older sisters I can wrap in one of my wraps for a top with jeans, or a white/cream shirt/dress looks great.)
+For dads, a simple t. shirt is best in a color that is the same as mom’s.
+Older brothers look cute in jeans and no shirt or a white or black t. shirt and for older sisters white/cream or black shirts or dresses look great.)
 Feel free to step outside to cool off at anytime!

 -Your baby is the boss.
 If the baby is hungry, then we will stop everything for him/her to be fed, however often that is.
 Our goal is to make the baby as comfortable as can be.
 Most babies eat a lot more during a session than they normally would because they are being woken up so often.
 A full belly equals a happy baby.
 If your baby is bottle fed, please be prepared with a few bottles.
 If you need to pump, please don’t hesitate.
 Moms have pumped in the studio or in the bathroom.
 I am comfortable with whatever makes you comfortable.
 If nursing is not successful yet and the baby takes bottles, having a couple of bottles on hand can be really helpful.
 If a baby is hungry, chances are, he/she will not sleep.